coreos/docs/os/network-config-with-networkd.md

 ## Configure Multiple IP Addresses

-If you would like to configure multiple IP addresses on one interface you have to define multiple `Address` keys.
-In example below we've also defined multiple gateways.
+To configure multiple IP addresses on one interface, we define multiple `Address` keys in the network unit.
+In the example below, we've also defined a different gateway for each IP address.

 #### 20-multi_ip.network